tobiasmarek/protein-ligand-benchmarks.github.io/README.md

 # Usage

-After cloning the repository please open two terminals in the calculator_comparisons directory and in one terminal run "npm start" and in the second run "python Backend.py".
-This process will be changed soon in order to account for a new hosting software.
+Hello, Welcome to the protein-ligand-benchmarks github repository!

-In order to add a new file to the methods_with_description folder please add a new folder with the calculator name.
+If you would like to add a model to the bar chart and table please add a new folder to the methods_with_description folder(inside of method_results) which is named after the model you are adding.
 The folder should include a json file with the correct keys and values as seen in the previous examples.
 It should also include a .txt file which has the interaction energies for each system as modeled in the other .txt files.

+If you would like to try a new calculator and compare it to the existing ones on the graph please follow the format used for the TorchAni2x model.
+Create a new file similar to AniTester.py, which will be the same except for the calculator, which will be equal to the new calculator you wish to test.
+Then in EnergyCalc.py change the initial import statment to: "import method_results.TorchaniCalc.DockedCalc.{New_Calculator_Tester.py} as Docked".
+Finally, change the "newdict" variable to include the proper description for your new model.

+once you have added a new folder or implemented a new calculator, run "python Backend.py" in a terminal under the "protein-ligand-benchmarks.github.io" directory.
+This will update the data file in public, and will update your local website.
+If you would like to submit these changes to the github.io site please reach out to us!

+Thanks for Visiting!

 # Getting Started with Create React App